otrv4/otrv4/otrv4.md

 ## Online Conversation Initialization

-OTRv4 will initialize through a [Query Message or a Whitespace Tag](#user-requests-to-start-an-otr-conversation).
+OTRv4 initializes through a [Query Message or a Whitespace Tag](#user-requests- to-start-an-otr-conversation).
 After this, the conversation is authenticated using the interactive DAKE.

 ### Requesting conversation with older OTR versions

-Bob might respond to Alice's request or notification of willingness to start a conversation using OTRv3.
+Bob might respond to Alice's request (or notification of willingness to start a conversation) using OTRv3.
 If this is the case and Alice supports version 3, the protocol falls back to OTRv3 [\[7\]](#references).
-If Alice does not support version 3, then this message is ignored.
+If Alice does not support version 3, this response is ignored.

 ### Interactive Deniable Authenticated Key Exchange (DAKE)